-In Texas, in most cases where there is a dispute over the custody of a child, the courts will grant some form of shared custody.
+In Texas,the courts will grant some form of shared custody in most cases where there is a custody dispute.
 In some cases, however, where it is clear that only one parent should have legal or physical custody of a child, the court will grant one parent sole custody.
 If you do not believe a joint custody arrangement is beneficial to your child, it is wise to retain an experienced legal team to assist you in the difficult process of seeking sole custody.
-The Dallas child custody lawyers of the McClure Law Group have the skills and knowledge necessary to help you present a persuasive case and pursue the outcome you believe is best for your child.When is Sole Custody Necessary
+The Dallas child custody lawyers of the McClure Law Group have the skills and knowledge necessary to help you present a persuasive case and pursue the outcome you believe is best for your child.When is Sole Custody Necessary?

 Under Texas law, the court determining custody of a child looks at several factors, including which parent has historically been the primary caretaker for the child, each parent’s resources and capabilities for caring for the child, and any history of domestic or child abuse from either parent or anyone in their household.
-The court will also weigh the child’s needs currently and in the future, and if the child is of an appropriate age, the child’s wishes.
+The court will also weigh the child’s current and future needs, and if the child is of an appropriate age, the child’s wishes.
 The determining factor in deciding how custody should be divided is what is in the best interest of the child.
-While the presumption is that a joint custody arrangement is in a child’s best interest, the presumption is rebuttable and one parent may be granted sole custody if it is determined to be beneficial to the child.
-A sole custody arrangement may become necessary where one parent is unwilling or unable to care for a child.
-A parent may be unable to care for a child due to poor health or economic hardship, or due to work or personal obligations.
+While the presumption is that a joint custody arrangement is in a child’s best interest, the presumption is rebuttable, and one parent may be granted sole custody if it is determined to be beneficial to the child.
+A sole custody arrangement may become necessary when one parent is unwilling or unable to care for a child.
+A parent may be unable to care for a child due to poor health, economic hardship, or work or personal obligations.
 If the parents of a child live far apart, the distance of a child’s school from either parent’s residence may require a sole custody arrangement.

 In some cases, parents will recognize that a sole custody arrangement makes the most sense and will enter into a sole custody agreement.
 Any agreement must be presented to the court, which will review the agreement and approve it if it is found to be in the best interest of the child.
 In most cases where one parent is seeking sole custody of a child, however, it is contested, and court intervention is necessary to determine the custody arrangement, and an experienced family law attorney can help you make your case.Sole Legal Custody